A. G. Crowe

-Almond Gaston “A. G.” Crowe Jr. is a former Republican Louisiana State Senator born May 8, 1948 in New Orleans.
+Almond Gaston Crowe Jr. is a former Republican Louisiana State Senator born May 8, 1948, in New Orleans.

 Political history

 Crowe resides in Pearl River, Louisiana.
 He represented Louisiana State Senate District 1 (parts of Orleans, Plaquemines, Saint Bernard, and Saint Tammany parishes) between 2008 and 2016.
 In 2007, he defeated the then-incumbent and then-Democrat Kenneth L. Odinet.
 He previously represented District 76 in the Louisiana House of Representatives between 2000 and 2008.
 He had unsuccessfully sought to represent Louisiana Senate District 12 in 1998.
 Crowe was previously an elected member of the Saint Tammany Parish School Board.

 Education and business career

-After finishing Francis T. Nicholls High School in New Orleans, Crowe obtained his bachelor’s degree in business administration from Southeastern Louisiana University.
-He has worked in sales for CaseCraft Manufacturing, Gillette-PaperMate, and Pentel.
-In 1982 he founded his own company, Saint Tammany Office Products (STOP), which in 1991 became the Northshore vendor for Xerox.
+After finishing Francis T. Nicholls High School in New Orleans, Crowe obtained his bachelor's degree in business administration from Southeastern Louisiana University.
+He worked in sales for CaseCraft Manufacturing, Gillette-PaperMate, and Pentel.
+In 1982 he founded his own company, Saint Tammany Office Products (STOP).
 In 2002 Crowe expanded his operation as a new company called The File Depot which has since moved beyond Saint Tammany Parish.
 He later started Shop Local USA, LLC with the primary mission of encouraging people to shop and support local businesses.